 The Cathedrals, Stricklands, Investigators and Radar nickel-copper-cobalt-PGE discoveries are located on E29/638, which is held in joint venture by St George (75%) and Western Areas Limited (25%).
-St George is the Manager of the Project, with Western Areas retaining a 25% non-contributing interest in the Project (in regard to E29/638 only) until there is a decision to mine.
+St George is the Manager of the Project, with Western Areas retaining a 25% non-contributing interest (in E29/638 only) until there is a decision to mine.
 All other Project tenements are owned 100% by St George.